riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 In `navigateToCustomersRoute` we just navigate to the `listCustomers` route with the appropriate parameters.

 One thing to notice is that we are explicitly setting a `page` parameter via `page: Router.current().params.page || 1`.
 We need to explicitly set the page otherwise we could end up with an invalid route.
-For example if the user clicks the `First Name` header from the default customer page, i.e. `http://localhost:3000/customers/`, the page parameter is empty.
-If we don't set it explicitly to 1 we'll end up with a route of `http://localhost:3000/customers/firstname/asc`, when it should be `http://localhost:3000/customers/1/firstname/asc`.
-Then if the `First Name` header is clicked yet again, `firstname` will be grabbed as the page parameter and we'll end up with `http://localhost:3000/customers/firstname/firstname/asc`.
+For example if the user clicks the `First Name` header from the default customer page, i.e. `http://localhost:3000/`, the page parameter is empty.
+If we don't set it explicitly to 1 we'll end up with a route of `http://localhost:3000/firstname/asc`, when it should be `http://localhost:3000/1/firstname/asc`.
+Then if the `First Name` header is clicked yet again, `firstname` will be grabbed as the page parameter and we'll end up with `http://localhost:3000/firstname/firstname/asc`.

 After setting our page and sort field, we call into the `toggleSortDirection` function to grab our sort direction.
 The logic is pretty simple, if we're sorting by a new column we default to an ascending sort otherwise we toggle the current direction.

 And with that we should have our sorting all working.

-#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/sort.gif" class="img-responsive" />

 ... but hey what's going on?
-With that first sort by email our records are not looking at all right, they should be sorting by email ascending.
+With that first sort by last name our records are not looking at all right, they should be sorting by last name descending.

-#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/first-sort-bad.png" class="img-responsive" />

 This isn't good, how can that be, everything worked when we were manually entering URLs, so what's going on now?
 In fact the sort *still* works if we enter the URL manually and click enter.